Ryan149/Jigsaw-Proteins/README.md

 # Jigsaw-Proteins

-This is GitHub version of a code that I worked on
+This is GitHub version of a code that we worked on in class.
+It is how to get a protein from a bunch of short sequences.

-That is cool and this is a test

-I hope that git pull worx